-Observation Checklist: Scientific Inquiry-Conducting a Fair Test
+Observation Checklist: Scientific Inquiry-Conducting a Fair Test (See Appendix 11)

-(See Appendix 9)

-This rubric (found in Appendix 9) is designed with five performance criteria, and can be used for an entire class list.
-The emphasis is on gathering information over time observationally.
+This rubric is designed with five performance criteria, and can be used for an entire class list.
+The emphasis is on gathering information over time through observation.
 The criteria include the following: